jembi/who-covid19-surveillance-package/README.md

 yarn docker:instant down -t docker core covid19surveillance yarn docker:instant destroy -t docker core covid19surveillance
 ```

+## DHIS2

+This package contains a DHIS2 Tracker Populator mediator which interacts with a preconfigured DHIS2 instance.
+This package also contains scripts for configuring the DHIS2 instance for this usecase.
+The DHIS2 metadata config is imported automatically on the `init` command.
+The import scripts will import the specified metadata into the existing DHIS2 instance that is setup by the `health-management-information-system` package in the Instant OpenHIE project.

+### Mediator

+The DHIS2 Tracker Populator Mediator will be spun up automatically and configured with the necessary endpoints via config and importer scripts in Docker or Kubernetes respectively.
+To send data to DHIS2, a Case Report QuestionnaireResponse can be sent to the OpenHIM transactions endpoint at the path `/covid19-surveillance` - the mediator will route this data through the surveillance mediator which will map the data into a format accepted by the Tracker Populator.
+The surveillance mediator will send the request to the Tracker Populator Mediator directly (as well as to HAPI-FHIR).

 ## Example Coivd19 Surveillance Message Structures